hujunyi/BowlingGame/README.md

 BowlingGame
 ===========
+This program keep score of a bowling game.
+User input the number of pins knocked down with each ball.
+Here are rules:
 * There are 10 pins total, each counts as 1 point.
 * Each frame has up to 2 balls that can be thrown.
 * If a strike is bowled (all pins knocked down on first throw), the second ball is not thrown.